 Have you noticed that there are certain foods that seem to appear out of nowhere, and suddenly they’re everywhere you look?
 Think alfalfa sprouts, pomegranate juice, açai, coconut water.
 The truth is, some of these foods are just fads, and owe more of their appeal to marketing than to their true health benefits.

 But other so-called “superfoods” deserve their healthy rep and then some, and have earned a permanent place in your pantry.
-Here are 4 trendy health foods that deserve the hype.
+Here are 4 trendy health foods worth the hype.

 The takeaway: These heart-smart health superstars are no flash in the pan.